crewAIInc/crewAI/src/crewai/cli/templates/README.md

 ```

 This command initializes the {{name}} Crew, assembling the agents and assigning them tasks as defined in your configuration.

+This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folser

 ## Understanding Your Crew